jguhlin/distill/README.md

 ## Distill Language

-We also teach your LLM to talk and thing a more efficient way.
+We also teach your LLM to talk and think a more efficient way.

 ![Distill Language](https://github.com/samuelfaj/distill/blob/main/examples/distill-language.png?raw=true)